-If you try to make yourself come across in a more active way it’s easy to overstep the mark and portray yourself as slightly scary, and maybe even unhinged.
+If you try to make yourself come across in a more active way it’s easy to overstep the mark.
+You can end up portraying yourself as slightly scary, and maybe even unhinged.

-Recently I reviewed a CV for a client which had been rewritten for them by a professional CV writer who had, in my opinion!, gone that little bit too far.
+Recently I reviewed a CV for a client which had been rewritten for them by a professional CV writer.
+They had, in my opinion, gone that little bit too far.

 In one of their job roles was the phrase “Slashed payroll/benefits administration costs 30% by negotiating pricing and fees, while ensuring the continuation and enhancements of services.”
 Now, not only is that poor grammatically (it should be “costs by 30%”), but it also conjures up an image of an axe wielding maniac rampaging through the business.